Table of Contents

 ProFlex PCR System does not come with a computer but is compatible with computers and smartphones.

 The LightCycler 480 is a high-performance PCR thermal cycler.
-It is among the most versatile thermal cycler where you can perform medium and high throughput reactions.
+It is among the most versatile thermal cyclers, allowing you to perform medium- and high-throughput reactions.

-The thermal cycler also supports mono as well multicolored tests, which is an outstanding feature.
-Furthermore, the 96-well and 384-well block settings allow multiple plate analysis with the greatest ease.
+The thermal cycler also supports mono- and multicolored tests, which is an outstanding feature.
+Furthermore, the 96-well and 384-well block settings allow multiple-plate analysis with ease.
 In addition, the LightCycler 480 comes with a wide set of probes and provisions for fluorescent dyes.

 ID NOW from Abbott is viral for its quick results.
-Depending on the tested sample, ID NOW can produce the results in less than 13 minutes, which is a great achievement.
+Depending on the sample tested, ID NOW can produce results in less than 13 minutes, which is a great achievement.
 ID NOW was formerly called Alere-i.

-This Abbott device is also very portable and indispensable in the rapid testing of COVID-19, especially in the US.
+This Abbott device is also very portable and indispensable for rapid COVID-19 testing, especially in the US.
 Some of the top features of ID NOW are bi-directional connectivity, QC Lockout, and near-patient testing.
 Near-patient testing not only reduces testing and healthcare costs but also makes this device one of the best molecular point-of-care platforms for COVID-19 testing.

 6. Cobas Liat ($8,900.00)

 With a compact and portable design, Cobas Liat is a premium solution for many healthcare facilities.
-In addition to the compact design, Cobas Liat also yields rapid results making it a perfect PCR point of care solution for COVID-19 detection.
+In addition to its compact design, Cobas Liat delivers rapid results, making it a perfect PCR point-of-care solution for COVID-19 detection.

-Apart from its compact design and portability, it takes about 20 minutes or less to get the test results from Cobas Liat.
-In addition, the results of the SARS-CoV-2 test are also very high inaccuracy that facilities testing for clinics and satellite locations.
+Apart from its compact design and portability, it takes about 20 minutes or less to obtain test results with the Cobas Liat.
+In addition, the results of the SARS-CoV-2 test are highly inaccurate, which affects testing at clinics and satellite locations.

-Other features of the Cobas Liat that are worth mentioning are fully automated operation and intuitive user interface.
-In addition to the SARS-CoV-2 virus, this PCR solution is ideal for testing other respiratory infections such as influenza with high accuracy.
+Other features of the Cobas Liat worth mentioning include fully automated operation and an intuitive user interface.
+In addition to SARS-CoV-2, this PCR solution is ideal for testing other respiratory infections, such as influenza, with high accuracy.

 7. Bio Rad C1000 ($2,490.00)

-The large touchscreen of Bio Rad C1000 is what stands out at first glance.
+The large touchscreen on the Bio-Rad C1000 is what stands out at first glance.
 The touchscreen makes navigation and protocol editing straightforward.
 This modular PCR platform offers superior performance for SARS-CoV-2 virus testing.

-The interchangeable reactions module that swaps effortlessly without any tools is one of its best features.
-Another great feature of Bio Rad C1000 is the protocol programming that produces ultrafast protocols.
+The interchangeable reactions module, which swaps effortlessly without any tools, is one of its best features.
+Another great feature of the Bio-Rad C1000 is its protocol programming, which enables ultrafast protocols.

-This flexible modular PCR thermal cycler can hook up to other cyclers or computers to increase throughput.
+This flexible, modular PCR thermal cycler can connect to other cyclers or computers to increase throughput.

 8. Rotor-Gene Q 6 plex machine ($14,500.00)